A GUIDE TO THE COST OF LIVING IN BERLIN IN 2023

 4) Internet: €55 per month

-As I work from home full-time and use streaming services like Netflix and Amazon Prime a lot, it’s important for me to have a fast and reliable Internet connection.
+As I work from home full-time and use streaming services like Netflix and Amazon Prime A LOT, it’s important for me to have a fast and reliable Internet connection.
 I’ve been with PYUR for several years and am really happy with their services.
 The high-speed connection is fairly pricey at €55 a month but is totally worth the cost.

 5) Mobile Phone Provider: €20 per month

 I currently don’t have a contract with a mobile phone provider and have a sim card with Alditalk.
-For this, I pay €15 per month for 10 GB of data and another €5.00 for texts and calls.
+For this, I pay €15 per month for 10 GB of data and another €5.00 for extra texts and calls.

 6) Bank Account: €5 per month